ColoradoDemography/CERR_Application/docs/process.md

 **Process continued**

 Convert the dbf of the shapefile into a csv and then run the second portion of CERR_no_arcpy.py to update the data in Oracle with the proper LGID.

+Make sure your LGID and County fields keep leading zeroes.
+You may need to adjust those variables in the python script (str(row[])) to make sure you are grabbing the right fields